 This research shows that the WSEC has made steady progress toward the State goal of 70% energy use reductions in new code-compliant buildings.
 However, the commercial results indicate that the changes driven by the Washington State energy code alone may be lagging the targeted rate of improvements in the commercial sector.
 Furthermore, assumptions in the prototypes about magnitude and characteristics of unregulated energy uses (such as plug loads) may be skewing modeling results away from observed market practice.
-This warrants more research to determine how other non-code related changes in the building industry may have impacted the overall energy use of the commercial sector.
-This study has focused explicitly on idealized energy use predictions from modeled prototypes; further research is warranted to determine how well these modeled predictions align with real world building performance.
+As code stringency increases, this trend will become more significant as unregulated loads become a larger percentage of total energy use.
+Subsequent research into building stock characteristics should increase the focus on how other non-code related changes in the building industry may have impacted the overall energy use of the commercial sector.
+This study has focused primarily on idealized energy use predictions from modeled prototypes, with only partial comparison to measured results for these building types.
+The available data on actual building performance and non-code building physical and operating characteristics is limited, yet these issues will become more critical to the assessment of code and policy progress toward 2030 building performance goals.